AmedeeBulle/ttn-fan/README.md

 # TTN Fan
-Simple python script to control temperature on a Raspberry Pi / IC880A DIY TTN Gateway using [dbrgn's  backplane](https://github.com/dbrgn/ic880a-backplane).
+Simple python script to control temperature on a Raspberry Pi / IC880A DIY [The Things Network](https://www.thethingsnetwork.org/) Gateway using [dbrgn's  backplane](https://github.com/dbrgn/ic880a-backplane).
 It uses a [PID controller](http://en.wikipedia.org/wiki/PID_controller) to drive the fan.

 Temperature and fan percentage are logged in InfluxDB.